 Television is a great distraction, but I was also afraid of rotting my brain and/or starting to believe Jesse Pinkman was my actual friend.
 I am an avid reader and the Amazon Kindle is probably my most prized possession.
 Amazon has programs such as Kindle Unlimited, where you can pay a set fee every month to download millions of books for free.
 (Click here to Join Amazon Kindle Unlimited 30-Day Free Trial.)
 You may also use your library card to borrow ebooks from your local library.
 Access to every book I have always wanted to read, right at my finger tips, preserved my sanity and made the hours fly by.

-Bed rest is never easy, but you can survive if you maintain a positive attitude and don’t be afraid to ask for help!
-Before you know it, you will be running amok in the crazy rat race called Motherhood and subsisting on no sleep and buckets of caffeine.
-The end of bed rest means the beginning of your new life with a healthy baby, so try to enjoy the peace and quiet while you have it!
+Bed rest is never easy, but you can survive if you maintain a positive attitude.
+Don’t be afraid to ask for help!
+Before you know it, you will be running amok in the crazy rat race called Motherhood.
+You will subsisting on no sleep and buckets of caffeine.
+The end of bed rest means the beginning of your new life with a healthy baby.
+Try to enjoy the peace and quiet while you have it!